 In video games, "stealing" is about more than just grabbing an object owned by somebody else and slipping it into your pocket before they notice.
 Many video games treat theft identically to looting corpses, minus the victim-being-dead part, letting the player "steal" from their enemies in ways that border on magical or otherwise turn the skill into an Acceptable Break from Reality

 - First off, Video Game Stealing is fast.
 Any thief can dip into their opponent's pockets - in the heat of combat, no less - in the same time it takes to swing a sword.
 This applies even if you're fighting something that doesn't have pockets.
-How did your thief lift a gold nugget from that giant amoeba?
+How did your thief lift a gold nugget from that giant rat?
 Best not to think about it.

 - You can steal things like monster body parts or entire suits of armor that should be logically impossible to remove with sleight of hand.
 Or even lift and the game won't redraw them as lacking that fang or suit of armor you just stole.
 You may even be able to steal things which are not actually physical objects — emotions, or statistics for example.
 See Impossible Thief.

 - In many cases an item is not really treated as part of the enemy's possessions, and seems to be created at the moment you steal it.
 The enemy almost never uses the item itself even if doing so would help it out a lot (this can be justified with unintelligent monsters who might not know the true use of an item and are just carrying it around like a bird with a shiny object).
 If they do use the item themselves, stealing it from them won't keep them from using more,